 TwinPin / Collar Clamp

-To adjust the TwinPin, pull the collar out that releases the adjustment pin so you can adjust the length.
+To adjust the TwinPin, you pull the collar out which releases the adjustment pins so you can adjust the length.
 This system is nice because you don't have to worry about aligning the handle with the blade after you adjust the height.
 The downsides are that it can be heavy and it's hard to see where the pin is going, which can cause scratching to the paint on the shaft.
+It can also take a decent amount of force to pull the collar out, making it difficult to do on the water.

 With this system, simply push in the stainless steel pin and move the handle end to your desired height.
 This simple system is easy to use, automatically lines up the handle with the blade and is lightweight.